kitesurf/kitesurf.github.io/friends/sabrina-and-niklas/index.md

 subtitle:
 date:
 modified:
-description: "Kitesurfing is a great sport and in combination with water, waves and wind very well suited for brilliant photos.
-When do you make your pictureswith us?"
+description: "Pictures from Sabrina and Niklas on his first Kitesurfing lessons.
+She finished riding!
+When do you make your pictures with us?"
 dataFile: sabrina-and-niklas
 image:
   background: 4.jpg